 - Barefoot Beach in Bonita Springs

-Things to do west of Naples
+Things to do east of Naples

 - Stops along scenic Tamiami Trail in the Everglades.